 Even if you've made up your mind about which sport you want to try, here are few factors to consider when you're sitting with that entry form in your hand:

-Take a detailed inventory of everything it takes to get yourself onstage—training, nutrition, posing practice, wardrobe, and appearance.
+2. Do you have the time to commit?
+Take a detailed inventory of everything it takes to get onstage—training, nutrition, posing practice, wardrobe, and appearance.
 Are you ready to commit to each and every one?
-Training and prep for a bikini competition are by no means easy, but physique or fitness add even more items to your to-do list, like more training to build muscle and extra practice sessions for your routine and choreography.
+Training for a bikini competition is by no means easy, but physique or fitness add even more items to your to-do list, like more training and extra practice sessions for your routine and choreography.

-Are you a mesomorph who struggles to hold it down for figure (or bikini), or a hard gainer who has to fight for every ounce of lean mass?
+4. How much do you love muscle, and how easily do you build it?
+Are you a mesomorph who struggles to hold it down for figure (or bikini), or a hardgainer who has to fight for every ounce of lean mass?
 Once you start working toward your competition goal, muscle will inevitably become an issue.
 Also consider how much size your body can carry aesthetically and what you are ultimately comfortable with.

-It goes without saying that you should see what you're getting yourself into.
+5. What makes you happy?
+This really is the bottom line when it comes to choosing a division.
+"It's the first thing I ask new clients," says Liberman.
+"What makes you happy?
+What do you want to do?"
+It goes without saying that you should also try to see what you're getting yourself into.
 Attend a show, preferably one that includes multiple divisions as well as novice and masters classes.
 Pick a local event or "national qualifier," where you'll get an idea of the competition you will face.

 In the end, though, the final decision is up to you.
 Where you are in your training will have a lot to do with where you start your competition journey, but it does not dictate where you will end up.
 Do what makes you happy and you'll enjoy your journey to the stage all the more.